 Volusion Mini Plan

 The entry level plan, at $15 per month, is very cheap.
 It’s also very limited.
-We would only recommend for the smallest online stores, as you will miss out on things like: marketing functions, Amazon and eBay integration, data import and export etc… And worst of all, the bandwidth is limited to 1GB.
+We would only recommend for the smallest online stores, as you will miss out on things like: marketing functions, Amazon and eBay integration, data import and export etc.

 Volusion Plus Plan

 The plus package ($35 a month) grants you access to some marketing tools like abandoned cart reports and reviews and ratings.
-You can sell up to 1000 products and have 3 GB of bandwidth.
+You can sell up to 1000 products.
 Suitable for medium stores that don’t need to sell in other marketplaces like Amazon or eBay.

 Volusion Pro Plan